tuneinsight/lattigo/README.md

 External pull requests only proposing small or trivial changes will be converted to an issue and closed.

-## Support and Issues

-The GitHub issues should only be used for bug reports and questions directly related to the use or the implementation of the library.
-Any other issue will be closed, and for this we recommend the use of [GitHub discussions](https://github.com/tuneinsight/lattigo/discussions) or other topic-specific forums instead.
-Any new issue regarding an unexpected behavior of the library or one of its packages must be accompanied by a self-contained `main.go` reproducing the unwanted behavior.

 ## License

 Lattigo is licensed under the Apache 2.0 License.
 See [LICENSE](https://github.com/tuneinsight/lattigo/blob/master/LICENSE).

 ## Contact

-If you want to contribute to Lattigo, to contact us directly or to report a security issue, please do so using the following email: [lattigo@tuneinsight.com](mailto:lattigo@tuneinsight.com).
+If you want to contribute to Lattigo, have a feature proposal or request, to report a security issue or simply want to contact us directly, please do so using the following email: [lattigo@tuneinsight.com](mailto:lattigo@tuneinsight.com).

 ## Citing